The way people approach finances psychologically and their relationship with money can be very different.

 Many of us go through life, putting away money into accounts manually.
 Again, though, it’s a bad idea psychologically.
 Every month, you have to overcome your desire to spend and instead commit to increasing your savings balance.
 And that’s not easy.

 Making your savings automatic, though, is a way to get around this problem.
 Instead of leaving it to your mood, get your bank to harvest part of your pay and automatically set it aside elsewhere.
-It might sound like a trivial thing, but it can make all the difference in the world.
+It might sound like a trivial thing, but a relationship with money can make all the difference in the world.

 Repeat Abundance Mantras To Yourself